 As discussed below, the Proposed Project consists of an activity the impacts of which were disclosed in, the PEIR.
-Cannabis processing is a cannabis activity that were anticipated to occur on AG zoned lands, such as the AG-I zoned lands which exist in the Carpinteria Valley region in which the Proposed Project site is located.
+Cannabis processing is a cannabis activity that was anticipated to occur on AG zoned lands, such as the AG-I zoned lands which exist in the Carpinteria Valley region in which the Proposed Project site is located.
 The PEIR evaluated the potential increases in employment, traffic, noise, air emissions (including odors), etc., that would result from the Proposed Project and other commercial cannabis activities allowed under the Program.
 There is nothing unusual about the proposed cultivation and processing activities, as these are considered standard agricultural practices in the Carpinteria Valley are and the AG-I zone district.
+The PEIR also evaluated the potential effects on groundwater quality and availability.
 Therefore, the Proposed Project will not result in substantial changes to the Program which will require major revisions of the PEIR, due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.